jjcindy115/dotfiles/README.md

-### Listen By No Means I Am Capable Enough Of Creating A Complete Repo With Every Single Detail Even When I Want To I Will Try My Best To No Break Your System With My README
-### So For The Things Mentioned Below Please Refer To Their Manuals Before Starting Blindly I Myself Have Experienced The Pain From r/unixporn README
-### For The Sake Of That I Will Include Links To All The Resources Possible
+### Listen By No Means I Am Capable Enough Of Creating A Complete Repo With Every Single Detail Even When I Want To I Will Try My Best To No Break Your System With My README.
+So For The Things Mentioned Below Please Refer To Their Manuals Before Starting Blindly.
+I Myself Have Experienced The Pain From r/unixporn README For The Sake Of That I Will Include Links To All The Resources Possible.

 ## A Quick guide for Getting started with bspwm [[PlEASE READ ME]](https://www.instructables.com/Bspwm-Installation-and-Configuration/)
-## JUST TO CLARIFY I WANTED TO HAVE A COLORFULL WM SO ...
-See the screenshots before moving furthur
+# Create A BACKUP 🙏🙏🙏🙏🙏🙏

 | What Is It    | What is used |
 | ------------- | ------------- |